Coolify logoCoolify

 To enable email alerts, you need to set the following variables from the Environment Variables tab of your Coolify service:

 More environment variables are available to use to authenticate via Identity / Secret or use TLS instead of SmartTLS.
-Read Passing environment variables not included in the template to learn how to add them.
+Read Defining environment variables to learn how to add them.